sermon: Jesus Christ's Trial (Part One)

 Now, the third feature of these final events was the Roman trial.
 This was necessary, because although the Jewish court could convict, it could not execute, and therefore had to seek Roman concurrence in its verdict.
 This trial also had three parts.

 The prearranged appearance before Pilate.
-Here the anticipations of the Jewish leaders seem to be frustrated, because rather than preceding with pro form of trial and judgment, which the leaders had been lead to expect, Pilate suddenly balked and tried to free the prisoner.
+Here the anticipations of the Jewish leaders seem to be frustrated, because rather than preceding with pro forma trial and judgment, which the leaders had been led to expect, Pilate suddenly balked and tried to free the prisoner.

 The appearance before Herod.
 When Pilate heard that Jesus was a Galilean, he tried to escape responsibility by sending Jesus to an authority who was thought to have better jurisdiction.
 However Herod sent Jesus back.
 So they were tossing him like a political hot potato, so to speak, back and forth.

 Jesus was actually given over to crucifixion.
 Even though He had not been convicted of anything and was in fact pronounced innocent, (this part was before Pilate).
 The Roman trial is recorded by all of the gospel writers.

 The fourth and final feature of all these events was the crucifixion—the execution of the sentence of the two courts.

 It is evident from this brief survey of the features of Christ's arrest, trial, and execution, that the first major concern with these events should be the Jewish trial.
 But it is impossible to understand this trial apart from at least a rudimentary knowledge of Hebrew law and legal practice.
 So we have to get into the nitty-gritty of this.

 This is not the easiest subject of which to give a brief explanation.To begin with there is a double basis for the Hebrew law.
 The Mosaic law, the Pentateuch, and the Talmud, or oral law.
 The Talmud is not written, it is oral.